- Customize how your variation code loads on the page

 For example, a media company may want its home page to contain multiple variations.
 One is “below the fold” and includes streaming video.
 Another is a modal that's not visible to users until they take a specific action, like clicking a button.

-Loading all variations synchronously in the above case delays variation code from loading until the high-bandwidth, resource-intensive video is ready.
+If you load all variations synchronously like above, variation code is delayed from loading until the high-bandwidth, resource-intensive video is ready.
 This can slow down the loading time of your site and induce flashing.

-We strongly recommend synchronous loading as a best practice.
-Asynchronous loading may be required in certain cases -- when the variation code includes a lot of heavy lifting and may affect other variations and experiments running on the same page.
-Its use should be limited to those instances.
+Asynchronous loading may be required in certain cases, such as when the variation code includes a lot of heavy lifting and may affect other variations and experiments running on the same page.
+Learn more about synchronous and asynchronous snippet loading, including the strengths and drawbacks of each.

 You can set up asynchronous loading for parts of the page using the Visual Editor or custom code.